impulsivestrategist/cap/README.md

 There is no visual difference in image quality after conversion.

 #### Dependencies:
-Install 'imagemagick' and 'exiftool' via brew.
+Install `imagemagick` and `exiftool` via brew.
 These are free and open-source packages you'll find useful outside of the context of cap as well.
 Remove '.txt' from this file and make it executable with 'chmod +x /path/to/cap'.
 Then move 'cap' to /usr/local/sbin